 Choirs have travelled to Sligo from 33 countries worldwide, not forgetting all the Irish Choirs that have also taken part.
 The festival has grown to be the 2nd largest event of its kind in the 32 counties.
 This is attributed to the hard-working voluntary committee, who give freely of their time and talents to foster and nourish the festival to its present stature.

-Major sponsors to date include The Norwich Irish Building Society, The Bank of Ireland, Independent News and Media, I.P.B.
-Insurance, The Arts Council, Sligo Borough Council, Sligo Co.
-Council, Failte Ireland, The Western Development Commission, I.T.
-Sligo, The Sligo Tourist Development Association, as well as our many local patrons, sponsors and advertisers.
-Our Media Partners are The Sligo Champion.
+Major sponsors to date include Sligo Co.
+Council, Failte Ireland, I.T.
+Sligo, Sligo BIDS, The Sligo Tourist Development Association, as well as our many local patrons, sponsors and advertisers.

 Categories of competition include Mixed Choirs (3 categories), Female Voice, Male Voice, Sacred Music, W. B. Yeats, Gospel, Barbershop and School Choirs.
 Choirs compete for €4,000 in prizemoney and many for many splendid trophies.
 World-famous poet, W. B. Yeats, so closely associated with Sligo, was the inspiration for The W.B.
 Yeats Trophy and in 2016, the committee have a special competition for songs associated with the 1916 Rising and The Great War 1914-1918.
 The committee also organise concerts, workshops, cabaret and other fringe events.

 Two novel ideas were introduced some years ago, with choirs, when not in competition, perform for Sligo’s shoppers on the Saturday of the festival and then enhance the various religious services on the Sunday, where they are enthusiastically received and applauded by the Sligo public.